half-ogre/qed/README.md

 ## Build Configuration

-_qed_ requires a JSON file named `build_config.json` in its working directory.
+QED requires a JSON file named `build_config.json` in its working directory.
 The format of this file is:

 ```
 [